-The first of these is vinegar.
-You can just spray or pour it over the poop area indoors.
+You can just spray or pour vinegar over the area where your dog eliminated indoors.
 Dogs are very sensitive to smell and they hate the scent of vinegar.
 They will avoid going over to that area again.
 You may have to re-apply vinegar once a week until your dog gets the message.
 Vets recommend diluting the vinegar with water as you repeat the treatments.
 This way your dog will remember the vague smell and just not go there.

-Even though this oil is not as cheap as vinegar, it is excellent to fix this behaviour!
-If you have a dog pooping in the house, buy some Citronella oil and await the results.
-Dogs hate this smell; it is a fact.
-The smell, while strong, it is kind of pleasant and is not uncomfortable for the human nose after some time.
+Even though this oil is not as cheap as vinegar, it is excellent to fix inappropriate elimination!
+If you have a dog pooping in the house, buy some Citronella oil and use it on the area your dog eliminated on.
+Dogs hate this smell.
+While strong, the scent is kind of pleasant and is not uncomfortable for the human nose after some time.
 Lastly, it remains active for a long period of time!

-Seeing a dog pooping in the house even after being outside can be infuriating!
-Do not worry anymore!
+Seeing a dog pooping in the house even after having been outside can be infuriating!
 Sprinkle cayenne pepper over the affected area.
 You can also mix the pepper with water or liquid soap to make it stickier.
-When your dog smells this, he will most likely never try it again.
+When your dog smells this, he will most likely never try to poop in the same area again.
 This method is very cheap and it is completely eco-friendly.

 Remember to ask yourself the questions previously mentioned.
 Sometimes, inappropriate elimination is a sign of a much deeper issue.
 However, when it comes to training, the only way is to be calm and patient!
 Follow the tips above and you should have a well-behaved pooch in no time!
 A dog pooping in the house can be incredibly frustrating - but with time and understanding on your part, you’ll get there in the end!